jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 3. Select Get started.

-4. When prompted for sign in, enter Alex Wilbur’s username and select **Next**.
+4. When prompted for sign in, enter Isaiah Langer’s username and select **Next**.

 5. When prompted enter Alex Wilbur’s password and select **Next**.